orbs-network/orbs-spec/behaviors/v1_1/management-chain.md

 #### Update elected validators
 * The elected validators set is recorded in the [_ElectedValidators](../smart-contracts/system/_ElectedValidators.md) system contract.
-* The state is updated using the Triggers mechanism (if cached record has expired), based on information obtained from the MgmtVC.
+* The state is updated using the Triggers mechanism (if cached record has expired), based on information obtained from the ManagementVC.
 * The updated elected validators set information is retrieved using the SDK call `Mgmt.GetElectedValidators()`.
 * Notes:
    * `Mgmt.GetElectedValidators()` acquires the new record using two consecutive queries to the ManagementVC (through the `CrossChainConnector`):